 Why prefer India for Pancreatic Cancer Treatment and Surgery?

 In India, there are numerous hospitals available which specializes in different types of cancer treatments including treatment of Pancreatic Cancer.
 The specialists in these hospitals are well trained in the field of oncology and surgery.
 The level of healthcare services in the leading hospitals and medical centers of India are Ďat parí with what is being offered in US and UK.
 India has several hospitals and medical centers that are known widely for their best medical and healthcare services in wide variety of fields.
 Physicians and surgeons handle many cases every day and are skilled in operating difficult and complicated surgeries.
 Most hospitals use advanced methods of therapy for all cancer treatments.

 Cities in India that offer Pancreatic Cancer Surgery in India are as follows;

 Low cost for Pancreatic Cancer Surgery in India has benefited many patients from all across the globe.
-Complete treatment including Chemotherapy, Radiation Therapy and Surgery provides a cost saving of an estimated 50-70%.
-The total cost including consultation fee, hospital stay, medicine, surgery, accommodation, transportation, etc can save around 60-80% of the healthcare seeker.
-This attracts millions of people every year from US, UK and other developed countries.
+Complete treatment including, Chemotherapy, Radiation Therapy and Surgery provides a cost saving of an estimated 50-70%.
+The total cost, including consultation fee, hospital stay, medicine, surgery, accommodation, transportation, etc. can save around 60-80% of the healthcare seeker.

 Side effects of pancreatic cancer treatment vary depending on the type of treatment.
 For example, radiation treatment side effects include fatigue, and diarrhea.
 Chemotherapy side effects can include fatigue, loss of appetite, change in taste etc.